 A mini excavator is easy to operate and fun to use.
-Renting one save’s you time, not having to dig by hand, and money, not hiring out the work.
-Most small excavators aren’t powerful enough to scoop tree stumps, but they’ll dig 6 foot deep trenches all day long.
+Renting one saves you time by not having to dig by hand and money by not hiring out the work.
+Most small excavators aren’t powerful enough to scoop tree stumps, but they’ll dig 6-foot-deep trenches all day long.

 Mini Excavator Rental Cost

-Mini excavators rent for around $250/day, $800/week or $2400/month.
-Many places offer a weekend deal where, if you take the unit after 3pm on Friday and return it by 9am on Monday, you’re only charged for one day.
-The caveat being you can only put eight hours on the meter.
-But eight hours is a lot of run time, and it’s nice to be able to spread it out over a couple of days.
+Mini excavators rent for around $250/day, $800/week, or $2,400/month.
+Many places offer a weekend deal where, if you pick up the unit after 3 p.m. on Friday and return it by 9 a.m. on Monday, you’re charged for only one day.
+The caveat is that you can only put eight hours on the meter.
+However, eight hours is a lot of run time, and it’s nice to be able to spread it out over a couple of days.

-Rates are going to vary by region and company.
-Before renting from a mom and pop shop, check out larger rental yards like Herc and Home Depot to compare rates and return policies.
+Rates will vary by region and company.
+Before renting from a mom-and-pop shop, check out larger rental yards like Herc and Home Depot to compare rates and return policies.
 I find the service at larger yards much better.
-I mean how easy is it to return stuff to Home Depot, right?
+I mean, how easy is it to return items to Home Depot, right?

 Took this picture in front of a Home Depot today.
 All three of these excavators are under 3′ wide.
 How convenient is this?
 Awesome!